Skyscraper: Definition

 By some measures, what came to be known as a "skyscraper" first appeared in Chicago with the 1885 completion of the world's first largely steel-frame structure, the Home Insurance Building.
 It was demolished in 1931.

-The term "skyscraper" was first applied to buildings of steel-framed construction of at least 10 stories in the late 19th century, a result of public amazement at the tall buildings being built in major American cities like New York City, Philadelphia, Boston, Chicago, Detroit, and St. Louis.
+The term "skyscraper" was first applied to buildings of steel-framed construction of at least 10 stories in the late 19th century, a result of public amazement at the tall buildings being built in major United States cities like New York City, Philadelphia, Boston, Chicago, Detroit, and St. Louis.

 The first steel-frame skyscraper was the Home Insurance Building, originally 10 stories with a height of 42 m, in Chicago in 1885; two additional stories were added.
 Some point to Philadelphia's 10-story Jayne Building (1849–50) as a proto-skyscraper, or to New York's seven-floor Equitable Life Building, built in 1870.
 Steel skeleton construction has allowed for today's supertall skyscrapers now being built worldwide.
 The nomination of one structure versus another being the first skyscraper, and why, depends on what factors are stressed.

 The structural definition of the word skyscraper was refined later by architectural historians, based on engineering developments of the 1880s that had enabled construction of tall multi-story buildings.
 This definition was based on the steel skeleton—as opposed to constructions of load-bearing masonry, which passed their practical limit in 1891 with Chicago's Monadnock Building.

 What is the chief characteristic of the tall office building?
 It is lofty.
 It must be tall.
 The force and power of altitude must be in it, the glory and pride of exaltation must be in it.
 It must be every inch a proud and soaring thing, rising in sheer exaltation that from bottom to top it is a unit without a single dissenting line.